GEcaiIT/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 * All responses must include some text.
 Students cannot submit a response that contains only an image.

-* Students can submit only one image with their response.
+* Students can submit only one image with each response.

 .. note:: Currently, course teams cannot see any of the images that students submit.
 Images are not visible in the body of the assignment in the